apache/lucene-solr/lucene/backward-codecs/README.md

 Codecs and file formats are versioned according to the minor version in which they were created.
 For example Lucene87Codec represents the codec used for creating Lucene 8.7 indices, and potentially later index versions too.
-Each segment records the codec version that was used to write it.
+Each segment records the codec name that was used to write it.

 Lucene supports the ability to read segments created in older versions by maintaining old codec classes.
 These older codecs live in the backwards-codecs